fullsmartdev/react-native/README.md

 Useful React Native tooling.

 * [react-native-debugger ★4017](https://github.com/jhen0409/react-native-debugger) - The standalone app for React Native Debugger, with React DevTools / Redux DevTools
-* [rn-diff-purge ★64](https://github.com/pvinis/rn-diff-purge) - The easiest way to upgrade React Native versions.
-You can find diffs for every React Native version, that are created by diffing the previous version with a newly created app in the new version.
 * [haul ★2711](https://github.com/callstack-io/haul) - command line tool for developing React Native apps
 * [rnpm ★2408](https://github.com/rnpm/rnpm) - react native package manager
 * [generact ★1125](https://github.com/diegohaz/generact) - CLI that generates components based on existing ones no matter how you structure your app